utelecon/utelecon.github.io/en/notice/zoom-address-new.md

 ### Switching to Sign-in with your UTokyo Account
 {:#change-procedure}

-If you are currently signing in to Zoom using the ECCS Cloud Email with the username of your choice (`xxxx@g.ecc.u-tokyo.ac.jp`), please visit the [one-stop migration site](https://sites.google.com/g.ecc.u-tokyo.ac.jp/utelecon-zoom-checker/home) and follow the instructions to switch to UTokyo Account sign-in.
+If you are currently signing in to Zoom using the ECCS Cloud Email with the username of your choice (`xxxx@g.ecc.u-tokyo.ac.jp`), please visit the [one-stop migration site](https://sites.google.com/g.ecc.u-tokyo.ac.jp/utelecon-zoom-checker/home) (in Japanese) and follow the instructions to switch to UTokyo Account sign-in.
 Once the migration is completed, you will be able to sign in to Zoom using your UTokyo Account.
 The sign-in procedure can be found on the [Sign-in Methods for Zoom](/en/zoom/zoom_signin) page.

 <details>
     <summary>If you currently sign in using other email addresses</summary>